 6. Be smart

 Security is at constant war with convenience.
 Fortunately, in order to tip the scales slightly more towards convenience, there are password managers.
-They store all your strong, unique passwords and grant you access with either a single master password or your fingerprint via Touch ID.
+They store all your strong, unique passwords and grant you access with either a single master password or your fingerprint or face via Touch ID or Face ID.
 Thanks to action extensions, you can even use them to fill passwords right into Safari and other apps.

 iCloud Keychain comes built right in, but if you want to be even more secure, you can use 1Password, Lastpass, DataVault or another dedicated password manager that offers additional features like security audits, alerts, teams, token support, and more.